BarelyAPrincess/ChioriWebServer/docs/installation/ip-and-user-firewall.md

     getAccount( "acctId" ).setWhitelisted( true );
 ```

 **Note** The permission node `sys.whitelisted` is assigned to users who have been whitelisted on the server.
-Also, if the user has been banned, it will supersed the `isWhitelisted()` method.
+Also, if the user has been banned, it will supersed the `isWhitelisted()` result.

-**TODO** Allow whitelist to be enabled per individual site, instead of the entire server.
+**TODO** Allow whitelist to be enabled per site, instead of the entire server.

 ## Automatic IP Bans